-Tatiana Maslany makes Jake Gyllenhaal's Boston Marathon bombing drama 'Stronger' (TIFF review)by burnsting
+Tatiana Maslany makes Jake Gyllenhaal's Boston Marathon bombing drama 'Stronger' (TIFF review)

 Anybody watching 'Orphan Black' knows what an incredible actress Tatiana Maslany is — for those who don't, she plays about every character in the series.
 But leaving a bigger impression than the lead in Jake Gyllenhaal's new film 'Stronger' is a testament to the actress as well as the inspiring woman she portrays.